4 Signs You’re Working with the Right Agency

-You’ve been working with a marketing agency for the last year or so, and things seem to be OK.
+You’ve been working with a marketing or design agency for the last year or so, and things seem to be OK.
 The only problem is, you have a nagging feeling that’s making you wonder if you’re working with the right agency.
 Because this is such a significant investment—in terms of not just the expense of your engagement, but also the opportunity costs associated with your overall revenue enablement plan—it’s important to be confident that you're partnering with the right people.

 Take the time to stop and consider these four signs that you’re working with the right agency: